-New Year’s is long gone, and most likely so is your resolution to eat right and lose a few pounds.
-If it makes you feel any better, you are not alone.
 It is estimated that 40% to 50% of Americans make New Year’s resolutions, and losing weight is among the most popular, along with quitting smoking and exercising.
-Unfortunately, even the most favorable research on success rates of resolutions shows that by June, only 4 out of 10 people are still making good on their promises to themselves.
+Unfortunately, even the most favorable research on success rates of resolutions shows that by June, only four out of 10 people are still making good on their promises to themselves.

 The good news is that by making a resolution in the first place, you are much more likely to change than someone who has not made one.
-Remember: There is no rule that all resolutions have to begin on January 1.
-If you want to change your eating habits and slim down, you can begin or renew your resolution now instead of waiting for the next ball to drop on Times Square.
+And remember: There is no rule that all resolutions have to begin on January 1.
+If you want to change your eating habits and slim down, you can begin or renew your resolution now.

 But before you resolve again to improve your diet and lose weight, think about what made you give up on your last attempt.
 All too often, people think of “going on a diet” as an all-or-nothing endeavor.
 But after a few weeks (or if you’re very strong, months) of restricted eating, it’s common for people to gradually start going back to their old eating habits.
 They then deem the attempt to lose weight a failure and ultimately revert completely to their former ways, because eating right is just too hard.
 Sound familiar?